The Day After Tomorrow (TV special): Plot

 Arriving at Alpha Centauri, the crew launch a series of satellites to transmit data back to Earth.
 Having completed their primary objective, they agree to push deeper into space.
 When Altares encounters a star cluster, Anna tells Jane of Einstein's discoveries in special relativity and unified field theory.
-Shortly after, the ship is hit by a meteor shower that damages key systems and causes the photon drive to re-activate, hurling the ship through space at incredible speed and knocking the travellers unconscious.
+Shortly after, the ship is hit by a meteor shower that damages key systems and causes the photon drive to re-activate, sending the ship hurtling through space at incredible speed and knocking the crew unconscious.
 A fail-safe halts the ship within the gravitational field of a red giant on the brink of supernova.
 Captain Masters dons a heat suit and enters the reactor core in a dangerous bid to repair the photon drive by hand.
 He succeeds, and Anna and Jane pilot the ship away from the star before it explodes.

 After detecting a signal from Delta, the travellers are able to calculate their position and set a course for Earth.
 However, disaster strikes when Altares is caught in the pull of a black hole.
 Although the ship cannot reach the faster-than-light speeds needed to break free, Anna believes that the hole may lead to another universe and urges her companions not to give up hope.
-Crossing the event horizon, the travellers experience mind-bending space-time distortions.
+Crossing the event horizon, the travellers experience mind-bending spacetime distortions.
 They emerge on the other side of the hole safe and well, albeit unable to return home.
 As Altares approaches an unknown planet, the narrator concludes: "One thing is sure – this is not the final word.
 Not the end, but the beginning.
 A new universe, a new hope?
 Only time will tell."